Sriram Panda

 Sriram Panda (ଶ୍ରୀରାମ ପଣ୍ଡା, born c.
-1954) is an Indian actor, director and a screenplay writer of ollywood industry .hailing from the Nabarangpur district, Odisha, India.
-He was widely known for his natural acting, gentle dialogue delivery and his discipline.
-Also he formally known for his dashing look considering him as a replica of the first Indian superstar Rajesh Khanna among the Ollywood industry.
+1954) is an Indian actor, director and a screenplay writer of Ollywood industry, hailing from the Nabarangpur district, Odisha, India.
+He is widely known for his natural acting, gentle dialogue delivery and his discipline.
+Also he is formally known for his dashing look considering him as a replica of the first Indian superstar Rajesh Khanna among the Ollywood industry.

 Career

-Sriram Panda started his film career in Dhir Biswal's Dharitri directed by Nitai Palit in 1972, which was a success.
-In 1975 he starred in the lead role of Jajabara directed by Trimurti which was a huge hit & is still regarded as one of the classic films to be ever made in Odia film industry.
+Sriram Panda first role was in Dhir Biswal's Dharitri, directed by Nitai Palit, in 1972.
+Panda was a favorite of audiences in the 1970s and 1980s.

+In 1975 he starred in the lead role of Jajabara directed by Trimurti which was a huge hit and is still regarded as one of the classic films to be ever made in Odia film industry.
 A coloured version of Jajabara was later released which garnered high popularity among the masses.
-In 1976 he starred in 6 films 4 of which were commercially successful.
-He emerged as Superstar of Odisha in the 1980s and 1990s.
-In 1992, at the peak of his career, he quit the film industry to join the Bihar School of Yoga at Munger in Bihar as a Yoga preacher and renamed himself Swami Nitya Chaitanya.
+In 1976 he starred in six films, four of which were commercially successful.

-He wrote, directed, and produced the movie Kurukshetra (1988).
+He wrote, directed, and produced the movie Kurukshetra in 1988.
+Tripura Panda is also listed as a producer for the film.

+In 1992, Panda left Ollywood and joined the Bihar School of Yoga.
+He took the name Swami Nitya Chaitanya.